Krzysztof Kowalczyk wrote:

 The topic is: are there improvements in programming technology (i.e. silver bullets) that can account for an order of magnitude improvements in programmers productivity.

-Using glue to stick pieces of gold together can produce a jewelry.
+Using a glue to stick pieces of gold together can produce a jewelry.
 But i think you will want one made from scratch.
 Python is a glue.
-C will kicks it forever.
+C will kick its ass forever.
 Because C is a tool not a glue.

 C has no lists, fancy strings, dictionaries and so on.
-But if you will not invent them in C you could write great program.
+But if you are not going to invent them in C you could write a great program.

-STOP!
+Weird.
 Just use plain old static-sized C array.
-Replace key-lookup with simple retrieving via connections[fd-base_fd_no].
+Replace key lookup with a simple retrieving via connections[fd-base_fd_no].

 Yes, Python could be a tool too.
 But who cares?